heremaps/naksha/docs/PSQL.md

 - Execute all batches in order (1-6)

 ### Global dictionary training (draft)
 Add support for automatic dictionary training.
-This is done using `pg_cron` and shoudl run ones a day.
+This is done using `pg_cron` and should run ones a day.
 It will check all collections and update the statistics.
 Additionally, it will update the `default:feature` and `default:tags` links.
 These links (in the _meta_ table) refer to the latest dictionary to be used for encoding the _feature_ and _tags_ [JBON](./JBON.md)'s.
 So, when encoding new features or tags for a collection, the default behavior should be to read the latest version and encode with this.

 **Beware**: The ID encoded in the feature must not be `default:{column}`, but the unique identifier it links to.
 This prevents, that when the default changes, the decoding of feature or tags fail.